lwjohnst86/nefa-code/doc/manuscript.md

 integrated.
 This is also an observational cohort, and there may be some residual confounding we have not considered or that could not be measured.
-Nonetheless, potential covariates were empirically analyzed prior to inclusion into the GEE models to best understand and minimizing potential confounding.
-Finally, our cohort consists of individuals at-risk for diabetes, who are primarily female of European-ancestry and as such our results may not be generalizable to other populations.
+Nonetheless, potential covariates were empirically analyzed prior to inclusion into the GEE models to best understand and minimize potential confounding.
+Finally, our cohort consists of individuals at-risk for diabetes, who are primarily female and European-ancestry and as such our results may not be generalizable to other populations.
 However, given these limitations, our study also has several strengths, including the longitudinal design and the rigorous statistical techniques and methods applied, which are specifically suited to